your-tools/tsrc/docs/code-manifesto.md

     self.bar, self.baz = None, True
 ```

 * Do not use conditional expressions.
-The order is not the same as the ternary operator in C++ and Javascript, so it should be avoided:
+The order is not the same as the ternary operator in C++ and JavaScript, so it should be avoided:

 ```python
 # Yes